siriwarwick/book/README.md

-This is the GitHub homepage for my upcoming book:
+This is the GitHub homepage for my book:

 **Exploring University Mathematics with Python** by Siri Chongchitnan (Springer, 2023).